What is a 2-year employment visa in Dubai?

 - Work permit and labor card

-- Visa stamping
+- Visa application and issuance

 - Medical test